 -

-EMR 2025: 0.76 - Bonding capacity: $50M - GC-licensed: SC, VA, NC - 200+ OSHA 1910.269-certified professionals - OSHA 30 supervision -
+EMR 2025: 0.76 - Bonding: $50M single / $100M aggregate - Licensed in 14 states - 200+ OSHA 1910.269-certified professionals - OSHA 30 supervision -

 Utility-Grade Discipline, Data Center Speed

 Data center schedules don't have slack, and GCs need subs who treat speed-to-market and 100% uptime as baseline.
-Wolf Line built that discipline over decades of transmission, distribution, and fiber optic work for the nation's utilities, and we apply it to the site utilities, medium-voltage underground, and fiber infrastructure every campus depends on.
+Wolf Line built that discipline over decades of transmission, distribution, and fiber optic work for the nation's utilities, and we apply it to the site utilities, medium-voltage distribution, and fiber infrastructure every campus depends on.

 What Wolf Line Self-Performs